- About the Doha Film Festival

 - Short films must have a maximum runtime of 20 minutes.
 Exceptions may be granted at the discretion of the programming committee.
 Feature-length selections must have a minimum runtime of 60 minutes.

-- Selected films will explore themes relevant to youth and be curated with the Ajyal Jury—young people aged 16–25—as the intended audience.
+- Selected films will explore themes relevant to youth and be curated with the Ajyal Jury of young people aged 16 to 25, as the intended audience.

 - Made in Qatar

-- Films must hold Qatar premiere status (i.e., not previously screened within Qatar).
-Exceptions may be granted at the discretion of the programming committee.
+- Films must hold Qatar premiere status, meaning they must not have been previously screened within Qatar.
+Exceptions may be granted at the discretion of the Programming Committee.

 - The section is open to narrative and documentary short films.